fa15073/big/start.md

 [//]: # "p 41"

   So *monogamy* is the custom of only *one* marriage (at a time).
-  *Bigamy*, by etymology, is *two* marriages—in actuality, the un- lawful act of contracting another marriage without divorcing one's current legal spouse.
+  *Bigamy*, by etymology, is *two* marriages—in actuality, the unlawful act of contracting another marriage without divorcing one's current legal spouse.
-And polygamy, by derivation many marriages, and therefore ety- mologically denoting plural marriage for either males or females, in current usage generally refers to the custom practiced in earlier times by the Mormons, and before them by King Solomon, in which the man has as many wives as he can afford financially and/or emotionally.
+  And *polygamy*, by derivation many marriages, and therefore etymologically denoting plural marriage for either males or females, in current usage generally refers to the custom practiced in earlier times by the Mormons, and before them by King Solomon, in which the man has as many wives as he can afford financially and/or emotionally.
 The correct, but rarely used, term for this custom is polygyny (po-LIJ'-a-nee)—polys, many, plus gyne, woman.
-What if a woman has two or more husbands, a form of mar- riage practiced in the Himalaya Mountains of Tibet?
+  What if a woman has two or more husbands, a form of marriage practiced in the Himalaya Mountains of Tibet?
 That custom is called polyandry (pol-ee-AN'-dree), from polys plus Greek andros, male.

 3. making friends with sufxes
+4
 English words have various forms, using certain sumxes for nouns referring to persons, other sumxes for practices, attitudes, philosophies, etc, and still others for adjectives.